takesofficial/cissp/README.md

 4. **Update notes**
 5. **Retest**

-When I wasn't doing practice exams, I used question apps for volume and repetition:
+I used these for repetition and knowing where to focus on:
 - **[LearnZapp](https://play.google.com/store/apps/details?id=com.learnzapp.cissp&hl=en)** (they have a [web app](https://isc2-learnzapp.web.app/prepare)).

 In spare time, I used videos & audio(book) for reinforcement (lighter than rereading the OSG) and kept updating this GitHub/notes based on missed concepts.